 How To Clean?

-- Fill the kettle with the equal composition of water and vinegar.
+- Fill the kettle with an equal composition of water and vinegar.

 - You can add Baking soda also if you feel stains are hard to remove.